 Description RAG Assessment

 Assessment of scope/specification

 Assessment of Costs

-Whilst we have outstanding queries relating to the modularity and space utilisation, be information received so far, the project appears to be effective and efficient, although confirmed in the Final Report once the queries have been concluded.
-The costs included by Dublin Airport for the accommodation are higher than we would we have reduced them.
-However, the assessment of these items needs to be concluded have reviewed the response from Dublin Airport to the queries that we issued.
-This we completed in the Final Report later this year. n this will be d expect and ed once we
+Whilst we have outstanding queries relating to the modularity and space utilisation, information received so far, the project appears to be effective and efficient, althoug confirmed in the Final Report once the queries have been concluded.
+The costs included by Dublin Airport for the accommodation are higher than we wou we have reduced them.
+We have also reduced escalation costs.
+The costs for the rem within the updated Dublin Airport 2022 estimate are reasonable. h this will be ld expect and